PocketRelay/ServerKotlin/docs/SETUP_HOSTER.md

 ## Docker

-KME has a dockerfile in the root of the project this can be used to host the server within docker which requires no extra setup.
-The docker server can be configured using [Environment Variables](docs/ENV.md) if you are using docker then you can skip all other portions of this guide
+Pocket Relay has a dockerfile in the root of the project this can be used to host the server within docker which requires no extra setup.
+The docker server can be configured using [Environment Variables](./ENV.md) if you are using docker then you can skip all other portions of this guide